mike99mac/minimy-mike99mac/README.md

     **``$ sudo apt-get update``**

 - Upgrade your system so you have all the latest code.
-This step could take up to 25 minutes.
+This step could take up to 20 minutes.

     **``$ sudo apt-get upgrade -y``**

-    **``TAKE A BREAK?
-In a test, this step took 19 minutes.``**

 Your system should now be at the latest software level.